Skip to content

 Mexico City

-Started in 1573, Catedral Metropolitana remained a work in progress all throughout the colonial period.
-Therefore, it features what could be called a catalog of architectural styles.
-109m long, 59m wide, and 65m high, Catedral Metropolitana is definitely one of the most iconic structures and monumental buildings in all of Mexico.
+Started in 1573, Catedral Metropolitana remained a work in progress throughout the colonial period.
+Therefore, it features what could be called a catalogue of architectural styles.
+109m long, 59m wide, and 65m high, Catedral Metropolitana is one of Mexico’s most iconic structures and monumental buildings.

 The places to see and things to try in Mexico City could fill an entire book.
-So if you feel like you still need to know more about the enchanting Mexican capital, stay with us for more information about the best attractions in Mexico City.
+So, if you still need to know more about the enchanting Mexican capital, stay with us for more information about the best attractions in Mexico City.

 Leave a comment